BLavery/SAMD21-M0-Mini/README.md

 ## Hardware:

 This board in the "nano" sizing has an Atmel/MicroChip SAMD21G18 MCU, 32K ram, 256K flash, and is advertised as "Arduino Zero" compatible.

 In hardware, the Arduino's user LED on D13/PA17 is not fitted, although the PCB design seems to have intended it.
 A schematic image is attached above, amended to be as accurate as I believe.

 There are still 3 LEDs fitted, a power Led and a TX and RX Led.
 The Rx and Tx ones are toggled (__in software__) when TX or RX data is happening.
 The arduino bootloader includes driver code to do this winking.
 Whether your application similarly drives these 2 Leds, "depends...".
 More on that below.

+Another missing hardware connection is MCU pins PB22 and PB23, which on the full-size real Arduino Zero are connected to onboard debug hardware.

 The obvious application types available are
  - arduino sketch